-One track (yellow) crosses the mountains to Høgevarde (1,459 meters above sea level) where you will find a self-service cabin owned by The Norwegian Trekking Association (DNT).
+One track (yellow) crosses the mountains to Høgevarde (4,786 feet above sea level) where you will find a self-service cabin owned by The Norwegian Trekking Association (DNT).

-The other tracks marked blue, green and red take you through different elevations between 600 to 900 meters above sea level.
+The other tracks marked blue, green and red take you through different elevations between 1,900 to 2,900 feet above sea level.

 Some of the tracks pass the new Quality Spa & Resort Norefjell and the mountain village at Bøseter.

 Newly prepared equipment for both alpine and cross-country skiing is available for hire.
 There are four ski-hire shops at Norefjell Ski Resort: